ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

 After all, `IDL's` histogram function can be done using a combination of `np.histogram` and the reverse indices can technically be done using many indexing functions available in NumPy as well.
 Well it turns out the NumPy functions like `np.histogram` suffer from a fatal flaw, they're awfully slow with large arrays, and this isn't necessarily their fault either, NumPy (rightly for their particular case) prioritised compatibility over raw speed.
 Other than speed, a function needed to be made to create the reverse indices part of `IDL's` histogram anyway as there is no `SciPy` or `NumPy` equivalent.
 As such it was decided to rewrite the histogram from scratch with speed as the priority given that `histogram` in `PyFHD` get's called hundreds, maybe hundreds of times.

 To summarise, only make a new function if it hasn't been made before, or the ones that do exist do not meet your requirements.
-The requirements initally should not include anything in rgeards to the speed of the function unless you know before hand that the function is going to be called a lot or in a loop.
+The requirements initally should not include anything in regards to the speed of the function unless you know before hand that the function is going to be called a lot or in a loop.

 If you're wondering what to do in the case that the function is in a library/package that is no longer being supported anymore?
 It's likely you'll need to remake it at some stage, and depending on the license of the original library/package, you might be able to copy and paste the function into PyFHD (with acknowledgements to the original library/package).